Vilsepi/stalker2-sunshine/README.md

 This will conflict with any other mod that modifies `WeatherSelectionPrototypes.cfg`.

+You should make a directory structure `sunshine\Stalker2\Content\GameLite\GameData\WeatherSelectionPrototypes.cfg`.

+Then:

+    repak pack sunshine sunshine.pak

 ## Weather mods by other authors

 There is already a bunch of existing weather mods, but none of them did what I wanted.